 Spider-Man: Miles Morales

 Insomniac proved it knows how to make a good Spider-Man game, and the team is back at it again with its latest title, Spider-Man: Miles Morales.
 From the brief trailer we’ve seen, players can expect more web-slinging action, but this time Miles Morales is in the driver’s seat.
-The game is slated for a holiday 2020 release, so expect to hear more about it in the coming months.
+The game is slated for a November 12, 2020 release date, alongside the launch of the PS5.

 Gran Turismo 7